 Sewing Machine Fun is reader-supported!
 If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 Why?
 Because poorly adjusted tension can ruin any sewing project.
-You might end up with huge loops of thread on the bottom of the fabric or find the lower bobbin thread pulled to the top of the fabric.
-The stitches may be too loose, or they may be too tight, causing the fabric to pucker.
+You might end up with huge thread loops on the bottom of the fabric or find the lower bobbin thread pulled to the top of the fabric.
+The stitches may even be too loose or too tight, causing the fabric to pucker.

 As a beginner sewist, I remember being mystified about the idea of tension.
-For the first little while, my Brother sewing machine remained stuck on a “4” because I was so afraid I’d ruin the machine if I adjusted the tension.
-All was great until I decided to change to a thick fabric sewing project with a heavyweight thread.
-After troubleshooting forever to find my problem, I fearfully decided it was time to touch the tension dial to address my tension issues.
-Turns out, fixing tension is a lot easier than I thought it would be!
+For the first little while, my Brother sewing machine remained stuck on a “4” because I was so afraid I’d ruin something if I changed it.

 If you, too, are afraid of sewing tension, have no fear!
-This sewing machine tension guide will give you an idea of what sewing machine tension is and when to adjust it, what other issues may be causing your stitching problems, and finally, how to adjust your sewing machine’s tension to achieve the best results.
+This sewing machine tension guide will explain what sewing machine tension is and when to adjust it, what other issues may be causing stitching problems, and finally, how to adjust sewing machine tension to achieve the best results.

 But first, what is sewing machine tension?

 Sewing machine tension, or stitch tension, is the pressure on the threads as they pass through the sewing machine.
-There are two threads that form every stitch: the top thread, which goes through the needle, and the bottom thread, which is from the bobbin.
+Two threads form every stitch: the top thread, which goes through the needle, and the bottom thread, which is from the bobbin.

 A perfect stitch depends on the balance between the two sources of tension on the stitch (as well as other factors.)
 Ideally, the top thread and bobbin thread are drawn equally into the fabric, forming a link in the middle of the fabric layers.
 The stitches should look the same on the top and bottom of the fabric, and the knot should be hidden within the fabric.